msoneal0/MRCI/docs/intern_commands/ls_mods.md

 ### Summary ###

-list all available modules currently installed in the host.
+list all available modules currently configured in the host.

 ### IO ###